laserpants/sagacious-cpp/README.md

 ```
 Unfortunately, the left-right analogy didn't quite work out, and things have become a bit more complicated with recent changes in the C++ language (more about that later).
 In its simplest form, we can think of it in the following way:
 * Lvalues are named objects that last longer than a single expression (think ‘l’ as in lingering :smiley:).
 All *variables* are lvalues.
 * Rvalues are temporaries.
 The lifetime of an rvalue is limited to the expression in which it is defined.
-In the above example, `1 + 1` is

 Rvalues cannot be used as a left operand of an assignment.
 The following will therefore *not* work:
 ```cpp
 1 + 1 = x;